Top Pages

 - She swims extremely quickly.
 (The adverb "extremely" modifies the adverb "quickly.")

-When an adverb modifies a verb, it tells us how, when, where, why, how often, or how much the action is performed.
-Here are some examples of adverbs modifying verbs:- How: He ran quickly.
+It's your go!
+Select the adverb in the following sentences.
+Not all adverbs tell us how a verb is done.
+Adverbs can also tell us when, where, how often, and how much a verb is done.
+Here are some more examples of adverbs modifying verbs:- How: He ran quickly.

 - When: He ran yesterday.